django-cms/django-cms/docs/configuration.rst

 	    ('en', gettext('English')),
 	)

 Default is LANGUAGES.
-Be sure that you don't have more language in here than in the LANGUAGES setting.
+Be sure that you don't have more languages in here than in the LANGUAGES setting.